 I love healthy and beautiful drinks.
 For me a drink has to have a good deal of visual appeal to even entice me into that first sip.
 If it doesn’t look good, I’m usually not interested.
-So when that magic combination of great appeal and great taste crosses my path, a drink suddenly becomes more than just a drink, it’s downright soul-lifting and the smiles just never stop.
+After all most of us can feast on visual alone.
+So when that magic combination of great appeal and great taste crosses my path, a drink suddenly becomes more than just a drink.
+It’s a soul-lifting experience and the smiles just never stop.
 Almond Mocha Dreams of Cacao

 Ironically, the inspiration for this luscious shake was a good old-fashioned root beer float.
 They were practically a weekend tradition when I was growing up, along with matinees and long drives in the country.
 Inevitably we’d all end up at a root beer drive-up stand, hungry and longing for some hot sandwiches and a root beer float.
 One of the things I remember about my float is watching it intently as the melting frozen creaminess on top would spiral downward into the dark fizzy root beer, creating a cascade of interesting patterns.
 Funny the things you remember from your childhood.